 Powerstrip is currently deprecated and is no longer supported by ClusterHQ.
 This was basically developed as a pluggable HTTP proxy for the Docker API which allows you to plug many Docker extension prototypes into the same Docker Daemon.
 Powerstrip works based on chained blocking webhooks to arbitrary Docker API calls.

-Weave Net creates a virtual network that connects multiple Docker containers to hosts and helps in automatic discovery of the containers.
-It enables the portable microservice based container applications to run anywhere, independent of the platform.
+Weave Net creates a virtual network that connects multiple Docker containers to hosts and helps in the automatic discovery of the containers.
+It enables portable microservice-based container applications to run anywhere, independent of the platform.

 The network created by weave net enables the containers across different daemons to connect as though they are in the same network, without having to externally configure the links and maps.